August 2017 [PDF]

 MINUTES OF THE PUHOI FORUM COMMUNITY MEETING

-The minutes of the meeting held on 31 January 2017 had been previously circulated.
-These were accepted as being a true and accurate record.
+The minutes of the meeting held on 30 May 2017 had been previously circulated.
+The minutes were accepted as being a true and accurate record.

 Moved: Dustyn O’Leary